Analysis | What the Trump and Biden town halls taught us about their upcoming debates

 Polls show that this strategy is costing him in a key swing state like Wisconsin.

-Biden had some questions he didn’t directly answer — like one about how he’d get people back to work rather than living off generous federal unemployment benefits, other than raising wages for health-care workers.
+Biden had some questions he didn’t directly answer — like one about how he would get people back to work rather than living off generous federal unemployment benefits, other than raising wages for health-care workers.
 But he was nowhere near as slippery as Trump.

 4. Empathy is Biden’s stronger suit

 One of the places Biden thrives as a candidate is connecting with voters over struggles.
-(He has lost two children and his first wife.)
+(He lost two children and his first wife.)
 He also loves showing off his “regular Joe” persona by making small talk with voters.
-There was plenty of that in Thursday’s town hall for Biden — at times, it seems like voters wanted to guide him back to their question, since that was why they were there in the first place.
+There was plenty of that in Thursday’s town hall for Biden — at times, it seemed as if voters wanted to guide him back to their question, as that was why they were there in the first place.

 “First of all, I feel so badly for you,” Biden said as the first questioner shared losing a sister to coronavirus.
 “You know, we talk about almost 200,000 deaths, and it’s almost like background noise.
 But it means a lot of empty chairs, a lot of children without their mothers or fathers, a lot of people not able to see their parents, so my heart goes out to you and your sister, as well.
 And her children.
 It’s just incredible.”